 Leaders can bring teams together more collaboratively and look beyond self-interest to achieve a more significant mutual good.
 They can accomplish this by emphasizing the importance and value of individuals to the broader team and organization as a whole.

 Transformational leadership is a highly desirable approach for both organizations and followers alike.
 However, it is also heavily influenced by an individual’s personality traits.
 Among leaders’ most critical personality traits are agreeableness, extraversion, and high self-esteem.

 Agreeable individuals tend to find it easier to show consideration for others, which can help leaders to develop idealized influence over their employees.
 By showing compassion and understanding to their followers, agreeable individuals can gain the trust and admiration of their employees.

 Similarly, extraversion is a beneficial personality trait because individuals who possess it find it easier to be charismatically expressive.
 This makes it easier for leaders to be influential and persuasive, which helps them inspire better and motivate their followers.

 High self-esteem is another favorable personality trait for transformational leaders to possess.
 If individuals have high self-esteem and a sense of self-worth, including feeling capable and valuable, they will better assess their strengths and weaknesses.
 Similarly, they will find it easier to do the same for others and transmit more enthusiasm and confidence to their employees.

 Transformational leadership is a highly valuable style and approach that offers a range of benefits to individuals and organizations.
-It can be highly effective and lead to a more positive, collaborative, and harmonious workplace in which employees feel individually valued while working towards a common goal.
-By assessing your current sense of self-worth and leadership style, you too can develop and improve your leadership skills to lead with confidence while inspiring others.
+It can be highly effective and lead to a more positive, collaborative, and harmonious workplace where employees feel individually valued while working towards a common goal.
+By assessing your current sense of self-worth and leadership style, you, too, can develop and improve your leadership skills to lead with confidence while inspiring others.